-Seminar/discussion course to introduce and orient the participant to the nursing program.
-Exploration of nursing history, nursing theory including nursing process, introduction to communication and teaching/learning theory are included in the course topics.
-Principles and application of pharmacology will be emphasized.
+Seminar/discussion course to introduce and orient the participant to the nursing program and the resources students will use during their course of study.
+Exploration of nursing history, nursing theory including nursing process, introduction to communication and teaching/learning theory and clinical calculation practice.
 3:0:3